earthbucks/earthbucks/README.md

 - impulsecash.com: mining pool (ts full node + gui)
 - compubutton.com: spv wallet (ts spv node + gui)
 - openspv.com: spv wallet (rs spv node + gui)

+## License

+All software is copyright Ryan X. Charles LLC and is not open-source unless otherwise specified.
+Some software is open-source and is licensed under the MIT license.
+See the LICENSE file in each directory for details.
+Some software that is not open-source is included for educational purposes only.

+Copyright (c) 2024 Ryan X. Charles LLC